zbd-lover/divider.js/readme.md

 +  *tag* : What time we observe all action, started processing or after processed.
 "0" ,"before" and 0 are the former.
 "1","after" and 1 are the latter.
 If tag is 2, we can observe creating of action.
 +  *fn*  : What we do, at time any action is observed on specified time.
 If at "before", accepts one parameter called action, otherwise , two parameters called data source and action.
 +  *note1*: Let's associate with middleware.
-+  *note2*: We can pre-observe action before creating, the observation of its creating  will let's down after one action is created.
++  *note2*: We can pre-observe action before creating;Observations of any action must be created before action created;
+Creates observation of action creating after created, it doesn't work.

 # Final
 Please understand my expressing of English.